System design

 The idOS Isle is a hosted iFrame component that enables an efficient default UI/UX integration of user-flows into existing web-based applications.
 It allows for an "one-line" integration to enable idOS user-flows within any 3rd-party application.
 However, if required, applications can always implement their own custom user journeys directly on top of our SDKs.

-The idOS Dashboard enable specific roles in the ecosystem to directly visualize and interact with core idOS funtionalities.
+The idOS Dashboard enable specific in the ecosystem to directly visualize and interact with core idOS funtionalities.
 For example, users are able to add additional wallets across chains to their profile, issuers are able to inspect and revoke issued credentials while data consumers get an overview of their existing Access Grants to user data.